MeanRom/shortcut-kubectl-admin/README.md

 A collection of convenient shell scripts to manage Kubernetes Dashboard operations across different operating systems and shells.

+## Contents

+- `kube.bat`: Windows Command Prompt version
+- `pwsh`: PowerShell function for Windows, macOS, and Linux
+- `.zshrc`: Zsh function snippet to append to your own `~/.zshrc`
+- `CHANGELOG.md`: Timeline of updates pulled from git history (see newest notes there)

 ## 📋 Overview

 This repository provides platform-specific scripts that implement the same `kube` command with multiple subcommands for managing the Kubernetes Dashboard and kubectl contexts.
 Choose the appropriate file based on your operating system and shell environment.

+See `CHANGELOG.md` for a quick view of what has changed between updates.

 ## 🎯 Available Commands